How Eating Too Much Junk Food Shrinks Your Brain and What to Do About It

 - Chia seeds also go great in salads and can help absorb the fat soluble vitamins A, D, E, and K

-Another easy way to get more antioxidants in your diet is by supplementing with a high quality powdered supplement such as Phresh Greens, Green Vibrance, and Rainbow Vibrance.
+Another easy way to get more antioxidants in your diet is by supplementing with a high quality powdered supplement such as Phresh Greens, Green Vibrance, and Spectrum Vibrance.
 Antioxidants in fruits and vegetables work by neutralizing free-radical toxins that build up in organs such as the brain and affect proper functioning.
 Powdered supplements are especially helpful in getting your daily needs of antioxidants because they are already broken down and are easily absorbed into the bloodstream.

 Try these tips for replacing junk food for a healthy snack:

 The best way to prevent eating junk food is to give yourself good replacement options.
 That means planning ahead and making good choices available to you throughout the day.
 Keep a bottle of Spectrum Vibrance in your car and add a serving into your water or juice when you are feeling the need for cakes or sweets.

 If you have trouble getting superfoods into your diet because you don’t like the way they taste, start supplementing!
 There is no shame in popping a pill rather than eating a bowl of a food you don’t like.
 If it comes down to not getting the nutrition at all, you are much better off making it easy on yourself and supplementing.